docker/docs/datacenter/ucp/2.2/guides/admin/monitor-and-troubleshoot/index.md

 ---
-title: Monitor the cluster status
+title: Monitor the swarm status
 description: Monitor your Docker Universal Control Plane installation, and learn how to troubleshoot it.
-keywords: Docker, UCP, troubleshoot
+keywords: UCP, troubleshoot, health, swarm
 ---

 You can monitor the status of UCP by using the web UI or the CLI.